Laura Fuentes

 Can You Use Fresh Peaches?

-Yes, you can make this Peach Syrup recipe with fresh peaches, but some of the ingredient measurements will be different.
-Since you don’t have the sweet liquid from the canned ones, you need to add a little water and some sugar or honey -don’t fret, I added those in the recipe card’s notes below.
+Yes, you can make this syrup recipe with fresh peaches, but some of the ingredient measurements will be different.
+Since you don’t have the sweet liquid from the canned ones, you need to add a little water and some sugar or honey.
+Don’t fret, I added those in the recipe card’s notes below.

 How to Make Peach Pancake Syrup

-With this recipe, making your own syrup with canned peaches couldn’t be any easier.
+With this recipe and the video below, making your own syrup with canned peaches couldn't be any easier.
 Check it out:

 The mix of water and cornstarch will thicken the syrup.